 We must provide clear direction and competent management.
 Management’s actions must be considered, just and ethical.

 We are responsible to the communities in which we live and work and to the world community as well.
 We must be good citizens – support good works and certain charities and contribute our fair share of taxes.
-We must encourage, support and promote better education of entrepreneurs, investors and the professionals who service them.
+We must encourage, support and promote better education of entrepreneurs, venture investors and the professionals who service them.
 We must maintain in good order the property we are privileged to use, protecting the environment and natural resources to the best of our capabilities.

 Our final responsibility is to our shareholders.
 Business must make a sound profit in order to sustainably deliver the high quality service we promise.
 We must experiment with new ideas, firm in the belief that there is always a better way.
 Research and planning must be carried out; innovative solutions developed, tested and implemented, with failure accepted graciously and mistakes paid for.
 New equipment and resources must be purchased, new technologies embraced, new facilities provided and new products and services introduced.
 Financial reserves must be created to provide for adverse times.